Many or all companies we feature compensate us. Compensation and editorial

 Depending on their credit history, a cosigner can work in your favor by making it easier to get approved and qualify for low rates.

-To learn more and see specific options, check out our guide to part-time student loans.
+To learn more and see specific options, check out our guides:

 Can you get financial aid if attending graduate school part time?

 The definition of part-time enrollment will differ between undergraduate and graduate students.
 Graduate students can qualify for financial aid in certain situations, just like undergraduates.
-But the amount of aid for part-time graduate enrollment may be less than full-time students receive.
+However, the amount of aid for part-time graduate enrollment may be less than that of full-time students.

 To qualify for federal financial aid as a graduate student, you must be enrolled at least half-time, according to the school’s guidelines.
 You can double-check your enrollment status with your school’s admissions office.